 Spiders in the Araneid spider-genus Argiope often adorn their webs with these structures.
 I photographed this stabilmentum (below) made by Argiope pulchella in Thailand.
+[N.B. this species is very similar to Argiope versicolor and are indistinguishable in the field.]
 The spider positioned itself over the X-shaped stabilmentum, but moved off it to wrap-up any prey caught in the web.

 Some experiments have shown that stabilimentum building is a defensive behavior (3), in effect advertising the presence of the spider’s web and preventing birds from flying through the webs.
 There is no question that they are highly visible and in some situations, actually reduce the number of prey that are caught (3).
 This ‘cost’ to the spider can presumably be set against the benefit of not having to rebuild the nest every time a bird flies through it by mistake!
 Unfortunately for the spider making the stabilmentum, other predatory spiders – such as web-invading jumping spiders – have learnt to recognise the patterns and use them to find their prey (6).
 Perhaps this is why some spider species make silk replicas of themselves!
 (7).
 To fool would-be predators!
 (8)